troglobit/finit/doc/signals.md

 have been adopted:

 * `SIGHUP`
-  Same effect as `finit q`, reloads all *.conf files in `/etc/finit.d/`
+  Same effect as `finit q`, `init q`, or `initctl reload`, reloads all *.conf files in `/etc/finit.d/`
 * `SIGUSR1`
-  Calls shutdown hooks, including HOOK_SHUTDOWN, stops all running processes, and unmounts all file systems.
+  Calls shutdown hooks, including `HOOK_SHUTDOWN`, stopping all running processes, and unmounts all file systems.
 Then tells kernel to halt.
-Most people these days want SIGUSR2 though.
+  Most people these days want `SIGUSR2` though.

   SysV init and systemd use this to re-open their FIFO/D-Bus.
 * `SIGUSR2`